Car accident lawyer answers questions about how Medicare covers auto accident injuries in Michigan

 Medicare can – and will – and does – seek reimbursement.
 This includes asserting a lien on a car accident victim’s third-party tort recovery for pain and suffering compensation.
 This will also include asserting a lien on all “excess” medical and economic damages that a car accident victim can now claim in a car accident lawsuit in tort after July 1, 2020 when these provisions of the new auto law take effect.

-Does Medicare cover auto accident injuries under the new No-Fault law?
+Does Medicare cover auto accident injuries in Michigan under the new No-Fault law?

 Yes.
 According to Insurance Bulletin 2020-05-INS, which the Michigan Insurance Commissioner issued just this past Monday, February 10, 2020.
 In the Bulletin, the Insurance Commissioner addresses the following questions regarding Medicare and No-Fault in Michigan:

-- Will Medicare cover auto accident-related injuries for a crash victim who opted out of No-Fault PIP medical benefits coverage under MCL 500.3107d?
+- Will Medicare cover auto accident-related injuries in Michigan for a crash victim who opted out of No-Fault PIP medical benefits coverage under MCL 500.3107d?

-- Will Medicare cover auto accident-related injuries for a crash victim who has reached his or her selected coverage limit for No-Fault PIP medical benefits under MCL 500.3107c?
+- Will Medicare cover auto accident-related injuries in Michigan for a crash victim who has reached his or her selected coverage limit for No-Fault PIP medical benefits under MCL 500.3107c?

 To both questions, the Insurance Commissioner answered “yes”: